 How to Make Powerfully Effective Wise Choices in Life

-Three Steps to Making Life-Changing Decisions
+Considerations for Making Life-Changing Decisions

 What’s The Point?

 While contemplating every step along the way, always stop and ask yourself, "What's the point?"